Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography

+We applied simulations of noise, ring, and zinger artifacts to the Foam Phantom and LoDoInd datasets.
+Figure \ref{compareartifact} displays the simulated foam phantom with varying levels of these artifacts.

+\textbf{Noise:} Low-dose projections were simulated by applying Poisson noise to the projection images, converting the data into raw photon counts following the procedure in \cite{pelt2022foam}.
+Noise levels were regulated by two factors: the average absorption $\gamma$, set to absorb about half the photons, and the incident photon count $I_0$, which was varied to simulate different noise levels.
+For low-quality reconstructions, 256 projection images were used, and for high-quality reconstructions, we used 1024 projection images.

-We simulate ring and zinger artifacts based on their respective occurrence mechanisms.
-Ring artifacts were simulated by introducing fixed deviations to a randomly selected subset of detector pixels, mimicking the scenario where certain elements of the detector recorded values with systematic errors.
-The deviations, denoted as $\mathbf{d}_{\text{ring}} \in \R^{M \times N}$, were determined based on the percentage of affected pixels $P_{\text{ring}}$ and standard deviation $\sigma_{\text{ring}}$:
+\textbf{Ring Artifact:} Ring artifacts were simulated by introducing fixed errors to randomly selected detector pixels to emulate systematic detector errors.
+This was quantified by $\mathbf{d}_{\text{ring}} \in \R^{M \times N}$, influenced by the affected pixel percentage $P{\text{ring}}$ and the deviations' standard deviation $\sigma_{\text{ring}}$: